cncf/k8s-conformance/README-WG.md

 # Meeting Time

-The Kubernetes Conformance Working Group meets on the 2nd and 4th Thursday of every month at 11 AM PT (USA and Canada).
+The Kubernetes Conformance Working Group meets on the 4th Wednesday of every month at 11 AM PT (USA and Canada).

 Join from PC, Mac, Linux, iOS or Android: https://zoom.us/my/cncfk8sconformancewg